 - If you do encounter puddles, stay on the trail to avoid widening it.

-- Try not to skid your tires.
+- Skidding your tires degrades the trail’s tread.
 Modulate your speed when entering turns.

-- Learn how to volunteer for trail maintenance projects (check out Events for upcoming opportunities!).
+- Volunteer for trail maintenance projects (check out Events for upcoming opportunities!).